solid-sinusoid/gym-gz/docs/sphinx/installation/nightly.rst

    pip install --pre scenario

-Instead, if you are interested in gym-ignition, install the `gym-ignition <https://pypi.org/project/gym-ignition/>`_ package from PyPI:
+Instead, if you are interested in gym-gz, install the `gym-gz <https://pypi.org/project/gym-gz/>`_ package from PyPI:

 .. code-block:: bash

-   pip install --pre scenario gym-ignition
+   pip install --pre scenario gym-gz

 Note that in this case, specifying also the ``scenario`` dependency is necessary, otherwise ``pip`` will pull the stable package from PyPI.